NodeScriptLang/guides/src/faqs/terms-&-conditions.md

 1. UBIO shall use commercially reasonable endeavours to provide the Support Services to the Client between the hours of 9.00 am – 5:30 pm on a Business Day.

-1. The Client acknowledges and accepts that:

-1.   any use of the Forum, including any reliance on information or advice provided through the Forum, is at the Client’s own risk.

-1. UBIO does not monitor the Forum; and

-1. UBIO does not guarantee the accuracy of any advice, guidance or information shared through the Forum.

 1.  **CLIENT DATA**